ThomasPSpargo/COLOC-reporter/README.md

 Colocalisation analysis can be performed only for pairs of traits.
 Therefore, this is currently performed using only the first two traits defined.
 If more than two traits are supplied for an analysis which is declared to include colocalisation analysis, then steps prior to colocalisation are completed for all traits before subsetting to the first two traits declared.

 The main analysis protocol is controlled using the `--runMode` option of `colocaliseRegion.R`.
 This has 4 possible settings:
-- `doBoth` (the default):  both `coloc.abf` and `coloc.susie` will run, assuming finemapping is successful for both traits supplied to `coloc.susie`.
+- `doBoth` (the default):  both `coloc.abf` and `coloc.susie` will run, assuming finemapping is successful for both traits supplied to `coloc.susie`
-- `trySusie`: `coloc.susie` will be used if SuSiE finemapping identifies at least 1 credible set in each trait and `coloc.abf` is returned otherwise.
+- `trySusie`: `coloc.susie` will be used if SuSiE finemapping identifies at least 1 credible set in each trait and `coloc.abf` is returned otherwise
-- `skipSusie`: only `coloc.abf` will be applied, and processes necessary for `coloc.susie` are skipped (e.g. no need to call to plink and generate the linkage disequilibrium matrix).
+- `skipSusie`: only `coloc.abf` will be applied, and processes necessary for `coloc.susie` are skipped (e.g. no need to call to plink and generate the linkage disequilibrium matrix)
-- `finemapOnly`: finemapping is performed for each trait and any colocalisation analyses are skipped.
+- `finemapOnly`: finemapping is performed for each trait and any colocalisation analyses are skipped

 ### Outputs